Cognitive Psychologist Career (Salary + Duties + Interviews)

 4. Giving presentations to businesses on perception and memory

-5. Developing assessments to better understand how information is remembered and stored in the brain
+5. Developing assessments to understand better how information is remembered and stored in the brain

 Resources for Researching a Cognitive Psychologist Career